 Figure 3.
 C-OSPREy with main optical components.
 C-OSPREy would be deployed on the rooftop of the Bio-optical laboratory at the field station of the Department of Marine Sciences ~ 15 nm from the HARPOONS deployment area.

 The second and third optical apertures are for a downward irradiance and upwelling radiance, Ed and Lu, respectively, sensors.
 Both instruments are standard 19-channel SiP microradiometers spanning 320–875 nm with10 nm bandwidth.
 The use of the CGS spectrograph in the solar reference and RCA allows for the derivation of hyperspectral water leaving radiances, LW (λ), plus normalized forms, e.g., Rrs and [LW ]N per NASA protocols.
 The Ed observations are used in the determination of the extrapolation interval, and the LW microradiometer measurements are used to independently verify the overlapping CGS LW determinations, which include a recursive self-shading evaluation involving the RCA Lu observations.
 The profiler has a kite-shaped backplane with tunable ballast, a hydrobaric buoyancy chamber, plus pitch and roll adjustments, to provide unprecedented stability and vertical resolution in near-surface waters.
-The profiler data are of sufficient resolution and quality to show that the uncertainties in the execution of data sampling protocols are measurable at the 1% and 1 cm levelThe optical profiler has a TRL > 6, but the CGS spectrograph to be added to the system has a TRL = 3.
+The profiler data are of sufficient resolution and quality to show that the uncertainties in the execution of data sampling protocols are measurable at the 1% and 1 cm level.
+The optical profiler has a TRL > 6, but the CGS spectrograph to be added to the system has a TRL = 3.

 The Compact-Optical Sensors for Planetary Radiant Energy (C-OSPREy)